irisnet/foundation/iris-public-token-address.md

 **[Core Dev (Bianjie)](https://www.irisplorer.io/#/address/1/iaa1t3alcjnr7qwje9qs0axah4mwp9jvl8vns9y9gu)**:	15%, 300,000,000.
 Reserved for the Bianjie team, with a four-year vesting period.

-The current balance of this account is smaller than 15% because some tokens have been delegated to secure the network -- see the **Stakes** tab on [this page](https://www.irisplorer.io/#/address/1/iaa1t3alcjnr7qwje9qs0axah4mwp9jvl8vns9y9gu).
+Some tokens at this address have been delegated to secure the network; Balance + Delegated makes the total of 15%.

 **[Core Dev (Tendermint)](https://www.irisplorer.io/#/address/1/iaa13wqpy0ehazj7alvyc8ch36dsszp704pwts47wc)**:	10%, 200,000,000.
 Reserved for the Tendermint team, with a two-year vesting period.